 Allergy meds all work differently — and often better together.

 Antihistamine pills have one clear advantage over nasal steroids: more rapid relief.
-Have you ever walked into a house full of cats and swelled right up?
+Have you ever walked into a house with cats and swelled right up?
 “Antihistamines take 30 to 60 minutes to take effect and thus can be used on an as-needed basis for quick relief,” says Dr. Cavuoto Petrizzo.
-That said, antihistamines don’t treat congestion; corticosteroid sprays do, so many doctors suggest combining them.
+That said, antihistamines don’t treat congestion like corticosteroid sprays do, so many doctors suggest combining them.

 Chances are that the combo of a nasal steroid spray and an oral antihistamine (or even just one of them) will alleviate dry, itchy eyes too.
 However, if you’re still suffering — perhaps due to an especially high pollen count — eye drops will give immediate relief while the other medicines work in the background.

-Across the board, the doctors we consulted agree that generic drugs work just as well as name brands — and cost much less.
-If you’re looking at a shelf full of generics and don’t know which to choose, try comparing labels.
+Across the board, the doctors we consulted agree that generic allergy drugs work just as well as name brands — and cost much less.
+If you’re looking at a shelf full of generics and don’t know which to choose, start by comparing labels.
 Match the percentage of the active ingredient of the name brand, and then filter out anything with acetaminophen and decongestants.
 As a final check, make sure the box isn’t labelled with any scary-sounding warnings like “not safe for long-term use.”
-If all else fails, flag a pharmacist for advice.
+You can always flag a pharmacist for advice, too.

 If shooting a spray up your nose or popping a pill every day just isn’t your style, you may want to ask your doctor about immunotherapy, which actually treats your allergies rather than simply suppressing the symptoms.
 If you don’t already know what you’re allergic to, your doctor may begin by conducting a skin or blood test.
 From there, they’ll start you on a course of shots, injecting the substance you’re allergic to into your bloodstream, be it oak pollen or animal dander.

-Dr. Cavuoto Petrizzo says treatment is typically about 80 percent effective, and while it costs more up front than OTC meds, over time patients can save as their allergies dissipate and they no longer need medication.
-Plus, most PPO plans will cover between 60 percent and 100 percent of subcutaneous immunotherapy (SCIT).
+Dr. Cavuoto Petrizzo says treatment is typically about 80 percent effective, and while it costs more up front than OTC meds, removing the need for allergy medication altogether will likely save you money in the long run.
+Plus, most PPO plans will cover between 60 and 100 percent of subcutaneous immunotherapy (SCIT).